 Checking teachers' CLTS pages and recording assignments in the agenda is the best way to remain organized while away from school.
 If a student is absent more than two days, parents may email the teacher to request school assignments.
 These assignments will be ready for pick up by 4:30 p.m. the next day.
-If a student is absent on the day of an assessment or a day when an assignment is due, the student should come to school with the assessment if no new material has been covered since the absence.
+If a student is absent on the day of an assessment or a day when an assignment is due, the student should come to school with the assignments completed or prepared to take the assessment if no new material has been covered since the absence.
 For excused absences, new assignments should be made up within the same number of days as the student was absent.
 It is the student's responsibility to obtain, complete, and turn in work missed due to absence.